dhruv857/hashtags/README.md

 - angular/bootstrap/scss for front end

 # Work Log
-> I wans't able to finish the test due to lack of time.

 > My idea initially was to develop development environment, build out api functionality(Use Celery for broadcasting and reading tasks when api receives a request), build models->DB, write tests, make frontend aroudn the api.